-Currently, this is a 300-acre natural park maintained by Friends of the Valdese Rec.
-There are no restrooms, no paved parking lot.
-But, it is beautiful and there is plenty to do!
-There are 4-5 miles of trails for hiking and mountain biking, you can fish from the bank, picnic at the tables, launch a kayak from the shore and enjoy the views.
+A 300-acre natural park maintained by Friends of the Valdese Rec.
+There are no restrooms, no formal parking lot.
+But, there are 4-5 miles of trails for hiking and mountain biking, you can fish from the bank, picnic at the tables, launch a kayak from the shore and enjoy the views.
 Directions to the Park

-Phase 1 With a budget of $762,001, amenities will include 4000 lin ft of greenway, restrooms, picnic area, dog park, wildlife viewing platform, kayak launch, walking trail to viewing platform, parking and entry road.
+Phase 1 Amenities will include 4000 lin ft of greenway, restrooms, picnic area, dog park, wildlife viewing platform, kayak launch, walking trail to viewing platform, parking and entry road.
 The funding comes from grants (PARTF and DEQ) and community donations.
 No town money is being used.
 Ground breaking is set for 2020.

 Valdese Lakeside Park Features (Proposed)

 - Greenway Trail

 - Fishing pier